jona62/CS244demo/EggProblem/readme.md

 I encourage you to figure out a solution that minimizes the amount of egg drop trials, however _solving the problem comes first_, optimization afterward.

+After figuring out your proposed solution to the problem open up your IDE of choice (Atom, repl.it, NetBeans, etc whichever you're more comfortable with) and create two files, _'eggs.h', and 'solution.cpp'_.
+Copy the content of my 'eggs.h' into yours and my 'solution.cpp' into yours.

+For those of you familiar with github/git you are welcome to clone this repository and work on the problem that way.